m28406235/WebScraping_Analysis/README.markdown

 # Phone Analysis Project

 This project scrapes smartphone specifications from [GSMArena](https://www.gsmarena.com), processes the data, stores it in MongoDB, and visualizes key metrics using Streamlit.
 The code is modularized into multiple files for better organization and maintainability, separating concerns such as configuration, web scraping, data processing, database operations, and visualization.
-To avoid being blocked by GSMArena's rate-limiting mechanisms, the scraper implements low concurrency, extended delays, proxy rotation, and adaptive retries.
+To avoid being blocked by GSMArena's rate-limiting mechanisms, the scraper implements low concurrency, extended delays, user agent rotation, and adaptive retries.

 ## Project Structure
 ```